ohCancio/rab-bit/README.md

   adduser username
   usermod -aG sudo username
   sudo adduser username gpio
-Prevent need to reenter password when sudoing from username sudo visudo
-  - Add line "username ALL=(ALL) NOPASSWD: ALL"
-  Press CTRL+X and hit 'y' to save file
 Log-out of user pi and into the new one
 Delete pi user (to avoid username guessing) deluser --remove-home pi